"You're either living or you're not. You ain't little. You ain't a girl, you ain't a boy. You ain't strong or smart. You're alive."

 Acquitted Too Late: Ben confesses far, far too late that he was the one stealing supplies for the bandits, after Carley or Doug had paid for this with their lives.
 Then again, Lilly's behavior didn't exactly make him eager to admit it - especially when she put a gun to his head.

-Action Film, Quiet Drama Scene: The chat with the man who kidnapped Clementine happens right after you walk through a horde of walkers armed with a shard of glass and a meat cleaver.
+Action Film, Quiet Drama Scene: The chat with the man who kidnapped Clementine happens right after you fight your way through a horde of walkers armed with a shard of glass and a meat cleaver.
 Or just the meat cleaver, if you took off Lee's arm.

-Action Girl: Despite what the TV Show may lead you to believe, this seems to be a prerequisite for survival in the zombie apocalypse for most of the female characters in this game.
+Action Girl: This seems to be a prerequisite for survival in the zombie apocalypse for most of the female characters in this game.

 Carley, who manages to be the second most badass survivor in the group next to the playable character, thanks to her crack shooting skills.
 She's also the most likely and consistent candidate to pull a Big Damn Heroes moment and save Lee whenever he's in trouble.